rebelsky/csc207c/_labs/generics.md

 ---
-title: Java Generics
+title: Java generics
 repo: <https://github.com/Grinnell-CSC207/lab-generics-maven>
 summary: |
-  We explore some basic use of generic values in Java.
+  We explore some basic use of generic types in Java.
 prereqs: |
   Classes and interfaces.
 ---